 The story of Patagonia and its legendary founder.
 As seen in this book, Patagonia's corporate values align closely with those of Ray and Interface.

-What’s Mine Is Yours: How Collaborative Consumption is Changing the Way We Live, Rachel Botsman and Roo Rogers, 2010
+What’s Mine Is Yours: The Rise of Collaborative Consumption, Rachel Botsman and Roo Rogers, 2010

 A brilliant book exploring "Collaborative Consumption," or what is often called the "Sharing Economy," which will be a significant accelerant to the development of the circular economy.